Anomaly Detection (with AI) in Manufacturing

 - General Electric has launched its Manufacturing Execution Systems (MES), powered by Predix (GE’s IoT platform), which uses sensors to capture and monitor every step of the manufacturing process automatically.
 According to GE Annual Report 2020, it improved equipment effectiveness by 18%.

 - The German conglomerate Siemens, has been using machine learning and neural networks to monitor its steel plants and improve equipment effectiveness for decades now.
-With these solutions, Siemens aims to monitor, record, and analyze everything in manufacturing.
+Also, with these solutions, Siemens aims to monitor, record, and analyze everything in manufacturing.

 Advantages and Challenges of Implementing AI for the Manufacturing Industry